kiotlog/dockerfiles/Readme.md

         $ docker-compose top
         $ docker-compose logs -f

 Please, note that default `docker-compose.yml` will create plain persistent volumes.
-If you wish to persist data on local filesystem, please refer to `docker-compose.storage-bind.yml`.
+If you wish to persist data (**recommended**) on local filesystem, please refer to `docker-compose.storage-bind.yml`.